kgashok/bearded-avenger/STL Compare/README.md

 Here's the video that is referred to in the article - Bjarne Stroustrup: Why you should avoid Linked Lists - YouTube http://buff.ly/1tzmBQS

 A long and interesting discussion on the same topic on LinkedIn: Vector vs Linked list http://buff.ly/1uKLLgi
- - How about comparing the STL's performance to Qt library's vector and list containers?
+  - How do the STL containers compare to `Qt` library's containers?
+Start here: QVector vs QList - Stack Overflow http://buff.ly/1lZdjPz

 ### Bonus
 Bjarne Stroustrup - The Essence of C++ - YouTube http://buff.ly/1tzoahL
  - There are many interesting opinions on C++ shared by him, but I really like the last Q&A starting [@1:35:43](http://www.youtube.com/watch?v=86xWVb4XIyE&t=1h35m43s)